There are at least 4 coronavirus cases in the US that are not travel-related, officials say

 "This has not gone as smoothly as we would have liked," Dr. Nancy Messonnier, director of the CDC's National Center for Immunization and Respiratory Diseases, said Friday.

-Guidelines for who should be tested were also broadened by the CDC earlier this week after the first case of unknown origin out of California.
+Guidelines for who should be tested were also broadened by the CDC earlier this week after the first case of unknown origin emerged in California.

 The Solano County patient now in serious condition wasn't initially tested at UC Davis